 Recent high impact publications

 Dr. Ellis Levin and colleagues: ‘Heat shock protein 27 is required for sex steroid receptor trafficking to and functioning at the plasma membrane’, Mol Cell Biol 30, 3249-3261.
 Levin’s group has found that estrogen receptors and androgen receptors perform signalling functions at the cell membrane, in addition to their acknowledged roles as nuclear transcription factors.
 This paper used proteomics and mutational analyses to demonstrate the requirement for interaction with HSP27 for proper membrane localization.
 The implications of ER and AR at the cell membrane for breast and prostate cancer and for development of novel therapeutics are not yet fully known.

-Dr. Anand Ganesan and colleagues: ‘Protein interaction network topology uncovers melanogenesis regulatory network componets within functional genomics datasets’, BMC Systems Biology 4, 84-96.
+Dr. Anand Ganesan and colleagues: ‘Protein interaction network topology uncovers melanogenesis regulatory network components within functional genomics datasets’, BMC Systems Biology 4, 84-96.
 Dr. Ganesan has performed several RNAi-based functional genomics screens to uncover key components that regulate both normal pigmentation and melanomagenesis.
 This paper describes a novel protein-protein interaction topology network approach to target identification.
 The apporach identified novel components of well-characterized biological pathways from functional genomics datasets that could not have been identified by existing statistical and computational approaches.